-Quiet Luxury Home Office Finds That Actually Improve Workflow
+12 Quiet Luxury Finds to Improve Your Workflow

 Quiet luxury isn’t about labels or excess.
 It’s about materials, proportion, and restraint.
 In a home office, this translates into objects that work better because they’re better designed.

-These aren’t decorative upgrades.
-They’re functional improvements that happen to look refined.
+These aren’t merely decorative upgrades.
+They’re thoughtful, functional improvements designed to perform better while maintaining a refined, understated appearance.

 What Quiet Luxury Really Means at Home